nadermasri/NetworkProxyServer/README.md

-# Networks
-This is the first assignment of EECE350 done by Nader Al Masri.
-The course is Given by Dr. Ayman Tajeddine, and Dr. Imad Al Hajj.

-# The assignment Objectives are:
+# The  Objectives are:
 To practice socket programming by developing a client-server application in Python.
 Description:
-Download the latest version of Python 3.11.1 for windows and consult the python code example posted on Moodle.
+Download the latest version of Python 3.11.1 for windows and consult the python code example.
 Also read RFC 9110 – HTTP Semantics (https://www.rfc-editor.org/rfc/rfc9110) to understand the http protocol and its messages.
 We are most interested in the HTTP Get method.
 This is a python program for a client and a proxy server to access http webpages.